dgwozdz/OLS/README.md

      lag.vec = 1:4)
 ```

 `dset` is the data set, in which variables can be found.
 The argument`vars` selects variables, which should be lagged. `lag.vec` is a vector of lags which should be executed.
 In this case, there are four lags: the minimum lag is `1`, and the maximum is `4`.
-Lagged variables have a sufix `.<lag.order.`, e.g. the `SME` index lagged by with a lag of three periods is called `SMI.3`.
+Lagged variables have a suffix `.<lag.order.`, e.g. the `SME` index lagged by with a lag of three periods is called `SMI.3`.

 Having lagged variables, we can proceed to obtaining vectors of all the possible combinations of lagged (and unlagged) regressors.
 To do this, we will use the function `ncomb`: